localstack-dotnet/localstack-nuget-badge-lambda/README.md

 #### Q: Badge shows "Package not found"

 - **For NuGet**: Verify the package name exists on nuget.org
-- **For GitHub**: Only LocalStack organization packages are supported
+- **For GitHub**: Only LocalStack.NET Client [organization packages](https://github.com/orgs/localstack-dotnet/packages?repo_name=localstack-dotnet-client) are supported
 - Check if the package exists in the specified source

 #### Q: Getting timestamped versions instead of clean tags

-- Add `&prefer-clean=true` parameter for LocalStack GitHub packages
+- Add `&prefer-clean=true` parameter for LocalStack.NET Client GitHub packages
-- This only affects LocalStack's GitHub sources
+- This only affects LocalStack.NET Client's GitHub sources

 #### Q: Badge shows older version than expected